A new differential for sudden death in weaned calves and lambs

 - Submit chilled, several feet of proximal duodenum to AHDC Parasitology for detection and identification of adult female S. papillosus (do not freeze).

-- Doramectin pour-on has been successfully used for treatment of infected calves in published reports and in two NY State outbreaks.
+- Doramectin pour-on in bovine calves has been successfully used for treatment of infected calves in published reports and in two NY State outbreaks.

 - Deaths stopped within 24 hours and mammary enlargement decreased dramatically to near normal appearance by 7 days post-deworming with Doramectin pour-on in the two NY State outbreaks.